 In the morning, depart Pokhara and travel back to Kathmandu in a tourist bus.
 Your guide from Mountain Eco Trails will assist you in getting into the tourist bus.
 Along the drive, you can reflect on the incredible journey you’ve had – from Poon Hill’s sunrise to standing at ABC and everything in between.
 Upon reaching Kathmandu, you can do some souvenir shopping or rest at your hotel.
 In the evening, we typically host a farewell dinner for our trekking guests to celebrate the successful adventure.
 Feel free to share feedback or stories from the trek with us.

-• Duration: Extend or shorten the trek based on your available time.
+• Option to extend or shorten the trek based on available time

-• Route Options: Include side trips, cultural detours, or scenic viewpoints for a richer experience.
+• Freedom to add side trips, cultural experiences, or scenic viewpoints

 Cost Includes